 ]

-2. If you are using a table passed through the workflow context, you must manually input the column names.
+For tables passed through workflow context, manually enter the column names.